arnaugomez/awesome-babel-to-swc/README.md

 ### Roadmap 🏎️

-Our main goal is to create a comprehensive collection of Babel plugins and their SWC equivalent.
+Our main goal is to **create a complete collection of Babel plugins and their SWC equivalent**.
 We also provide tools and information that can help developers migrate from Babel to SWC.

 ### How to contribute 🏗️